(Anadolu Agency via Getty Images, FILE)

 Macron alliance projected to lose parliamentary majority

-PARIS (AP) — French President Emmanuel Macron’s centrist alliance was projected to lose its majority despite getting the most seats in the final round of parliamentary elections Sunday, while the far-right National Rally appeared to have made big gains.
+French President Emmanuel Macron’s centrist alliance is projected to lose its majority despite getting the most seats in the final round of parliamentary elections.

 Transcript: Loretta Mester on "Face the Nation," June 19, 2022